math-a3k/tradero/docs/index.rst

 ``tradero`` is a tool for achieving self-funding via trading.

-Self-funding means generating the means independently in order to opt by the value it produces rather than out of economical neccessity.
+Self-funding means generating the means independently to cover a budget in order to opt by the value it produces rather than out of economic necessity (financial freedom).

-It tracks Symbols in a `Exchange`_ with a time resolution, calculates indicators and present them in an useful way so the user can perform trading more effectively.
+It tracks Symbols in an `Exchange`_ with a time resolution, calculates indicators, presents them in an useful way and provides automatization through trading bots so the user can perform trading more effectively.

 The application is available at https://tradero.dev